hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

   * to select an attribute on same element, no path needed.
   * to select a parent of the element this is on, no path needed

-When making an action to charge elements for an event, use a remote set to quickly run api to check balance and transfer

 so an action:

     action-name: can be any unique name for actions
     action-owner: actions are be owned by a user
+    logic:
+        remote:
+            remote it holds: remote_id
+            extra constant params to override remote input params
+            map: (array of)
+                remote param a id, remote param b id, action type to do, target attribute path id (same element)
+        value:
+            other attribute id path (does not have to be in the same element but if not readable no action done)
+            map: (array of)
+                action type to do, target attribute path id, (value to write with, if not logic action, is the value of the other attribute above)

     event-path: the path of the event (able to filter set context of an event), path must be using an event attribute id or child of one
-                target-path: see paths (must end in attribute on the element this belongs to  ok if path is invalid, in that case no target and no changes)

     target-remembering: all|set|relationship
-                action-type: permission, value change, switch on|off, live add, live remove,  or void (just runs remote)
-                input-params: another layer of mapping for the remote input_attribute_map
     run-policy: always, per element, per element type, per set, once only per element type, one only per element
-                value: a remote id, or another attribute path for deciding action
-                  static_other_params: passed to the remote  unchanged
     priority: optional number

-# Requirements: making sure only so many paths exists

-If needing the requirements that only so many things can or can not exist, in how they are in element sets:

-Actions can be set to allow or deny any lifecycle, by seeing if the target attribute value changing will cause a target path specifier to fail.
-This can be done by counting the number of path specifiers anywhere, using the current target attribute value, and if only one, before the value change, or not in the allowed count range, it will block the lifecycle change

-Such actions do not need remotes

 # event path
   the event path needs to include an attribute, but can have another element to listen to its events too.